yangautumn43/ridecell-tasks/README.md

 ![Task One: Image Rectification](results/rqt_rectified_image.png)

-## Tast Two: lidar-camera extrinsic calibration
+## Task Two: lidar-camera extrinsic calibration

 The extrinsic parameters of a lidar-camera calibration includes the rotation and translation, which is 6DoF.
 2D-3D point correspondence method is used to calculate the tranformation (rotation+translation) between Lidar and camera.